ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 )
 ```

-If we look at other languages like Swift, then this concept exists as argument labels and paramter names.
+If we look at other languages like Swift, then this concept exists as argument labels and parameter names.
 Take this example map function:

 ------